EP Dine is now a part of the ZRG family. Read the press release

 Promote a Collaborative Culture

-Collaboration is a value that needs to be planted deep to flourish.
+Collaboration is a value that needs to be rooted deeply within every legal practice to flourish.
 Consider foundational support and structures including:

 • Buy-in and involvement from leadership